ivan00stojanovic/CodingChallenges/README.md

 # CodewarsChallenges

-This repository consists of my solutions to many coding challenges that i solved daily in [Codewars](https://www.codewars.com/)
+This repository consists of my solutions to many coding challenges that i solved daily in [Codewars](https://www.codewars.com/) and [LeetCode](https://leetcode.com/)

 # Tech stack